be-net/2019/content/index.md

 # Mailing list

-To receive further information about this meeting and the growing group of Belgian researchers working on networks, please subscribe to this *[mailing list](http://listserv.vub.ac.be/mailman/listinfo/benet)* created and administered by Matteo Gagliolo.
+To receive further information about this meeting and the growing group of Belgium-based researchers working on networks, please subscribe to this *[mailing list](http://listserv.vub.ac.be/mailman/listinfo/benet)* created and administered by Matteo Gagliolo.